JongYun-Kim/lazy-vicsek/README.md

 - Centralized training (decentralized executable tho)
 - No noise in training phase
   - Training with noise is out of the scope of this project
-- Communications: Fully connected
+- Communications: ~~Fully connected~~ -> Must be locally connected; distance-based communication
-  - Plan to test out partially connected communication setting for scalability and real-world applicability
+  - ~~Plan to test out partially connected communication setting for scalability and real-world applicability~~

-## Communication Checks
+  - With fully connected network, Vicsek beats every other neighbor selections cuz it converges with a single time step update
+- Model
+  - Observation divided into n sub-observations (n = number of agents)
+  - Forward-passes are done in parallel
+  - Sub-logits are concatenated to form the final logits (believe RLlib updates the model accordingly; PPO updates are pretty simple!)
+  - Action distribution: Multi-Binary (implemented by Multi-MultiBinomial with two actions to facilitate the built-in RLlib ActionDistribution)
-- Don't yak, my yam!
+-